telekom-mms/ansible-collection-acme/roles/letsencrypt/README.md

 ## http-challenge

+The validation via http-challenge currently supports the usage of a local path at the webserver and also an AWS S3 bucket to safe the hashfiles

+### local path
+When using a local path at the webserver you have to ensure that this file is reachable by your configured vhost(s)

+### s3
-It currently uses an AWS S3 bucket to safe the hashfiles.
-You have to set a redirect rule in your proxy or webserver to allow the acme challenge bot to read the file, during the http-01 challenge to work:
+When using the s3 provider you have to set a redirect rule in your proxy or webserver to allow the acme challenge bot to read the file, during the http-01 challenge to work:

 **HaProxy(Version <=> 1.5):**